lodosgroup/lpm.lodosgroup.org/content/docs/getting-started/install-lpm.md

 weight = 1
 sort_by = "weight"
 template = "docs/page.html"

+[extra]
+lead = "If you don't have Cargo (Rust's package manager) installed, you need to first install it.
+You can find installation instructions in the <a target='_blank' href='https://doc.rust-lang.org/cargo/getting-started/installation.html'> Cargo Getting Started Guide</a>."
 +++

-If you don't have Cargo (Rust's package manager) installed, you need to first install it.
-You can find installation instructions in the [Cargo Getting Started Guide](https://doc.rust-lang.org/cargo/getting-started/installation.html).

 ## Install with Cargo